We've already covered plus size pregnancy sex, so let's share things moms want to know about plus size sex!

 Let’s talk about plus size sex!
 Do you have any tips for good positions or even toys that are a little more size friendly?

 We had a question from the Plus Mommy Facebook page that I wanted to ask you, “The sound your stomach makes when in missionary.
-How do you make that “better”?”
+How do you make that “better” during plus size sex?”

 I'm not sure which sound you mean because everyone's bodies make all sorts of different sounds during sex; that's just part of it, regardless of size, shape or orientation.